 Is my money safe?

 Each Digit savings account is also FDIC insured up to $250,000.
 It can connect with over 2500 US banks and credit unions, so as long as you’re in the US chances are high that that includes yours.
 Digit is free to try.
-If you like it and stick with it, there’s a $2.99 monthly subscription, which is WELL worth it if you ask me.
+If you like it and stick with it, there’s a monthly subscription fee, which is WELL worth it if you ask me.
 It socks money for me that I wouldn’t have saved otherwise.

 You’re probably wondering though, what if it screws up and puts money in savings that I actually need?
 Well, that’s where Digit’s no-overdraft guarantee comes in.
 I checked again just now and their guarantee says: “We believe so strongly in our math and our ability to safely identify money you can afford to save that if we overdraft your account, we’ll cover the fee, up to two times per customer.”
 (Plus I personally doubt that it would transfer too much, and it’s never done so for me.)